papaj2139/papaj2139/readme.md

-Hey there! 🖐️ I've got some coding skills under my belt likeC#, Python, CSS, HTML, and JavaScript.
-Right now, I'm diving into Go and Lua. 🚀 Oh, and I'm 16 and from Poland 🇵🇱.
+Hey! 😄 I'm a 16-year-old from Poland 🇵🇱, and I'm all about coding.
+I've tinkered with C#, Python, CSS, HTML, and JavaScript, and I'm currently on a journey to master Go and Lua 🚀.

-Mostly, I'm into creating games, apps, and little tools that can help me and others out. 🎮💡 Let's code away! 💻🚁
+You'll usually find me busy creating cool stuff like games, apps, and handy programs that make life easier for both me and others.
+Coding is my passion, and I'm always up for a coding adventure.